Economy of Iran: Inflation

 Inflation in Iran has been persistently high since the revolution, eroding living standards.
 During 1960–1978, Iran's inflation was usually in single digits, but after 1979 it surged into double digits almost every year.
 From 1979 to 2024, consumer prices increased astronomically – an item that cost 100 rials in 1960 costs over 2 million rials by 2025.
 The average inflation rate since 1979 has been about 17–18% per year, compared to under 10% before 1979.
 Periodic bouts of very high inflation occurred: in the 1980s during the war and money-printing, inflation topped 20–30%.
 In the 1990s, it spiked above 50% (in 1995).
 Tightening measures brought inflation down to ~10% by the early 2000s, but it accelerated again later.
 International sanctions on Iran's oil and banking (especially 2012 and 2018 onward) led to currency devaluation and shortages, driving inflation to 30–50% annually in 2018–2023.
 By 2023–2024, Iran's annual inflation was roughly 40%, particularly elevated for food prices, which led to steep declines in real incomes.
 In 2025, amid renewed sanctions and war disruption, the IMF raised Iran's projected inflation to over 43%, placing Iran as the 4th-highest inflation country globally (after Venezuela, Sudan, Zimbabwe).
 The latest data shows that the annual inflation rate reached 38.7% in May 2025.
 Due to the high inflation and the devaluation of the Iranian real (90% since 2018) have brought the Iran's parliament to approve a bill in committee that paves the way to remove four zeros from the national currency, the rial, in an effort to tackle long-term inflation.
-However, experts say that while cutting zeros from the currency may have some benefits, it does not offer a clear solution to Iran’s deeper economic problems.
+However, experts say that while cutting zeros from the currency may have some benefits, it does not offer a clear solution to Iran's deeper economic problems.

-In August Iran effectively raised taxation by introducing a new law making inflation partly taxable framing it as a tool against hoarding in a country where inflation often exceeds 40 percent.
+In August 2025, Iran effectively raised taxation by introducing a new law making inflation partly taxable framing it as a tool against hoarding in a country where inflation often exceeds 40 percent.

+As of April 2026, the IMF forecasts that the inflation in Iran will hit 69%.